depicted-candela/stateless-mind/01Foundations/01DataSystemInternals/01ReliabilityAndFaultTolerance/02ReplicationStrategies/exercises.md

 **Solution:**

-1.  **Stop running containers if they exist:**
+1.  **Start the entire system without the signal to create directories:**
     ```bash
+    docker compose up -d
+    ```

+2.  **Stop running containers if they exist:**
+    ```bash
     docker compose down -v
     ```

-2.  **Start the leader node:**
+3.  **Fix Host Directory Ownership:**
     ```bash
+    sudo chown -R $(id -u):$(id -g) ./leader-data ./follower-data
+    ```

+4.  **Start the leader node:**
+    ```bash
     docker compose up -d leader
+    sleep 5
     ```

-3.  **Create the replication user and slot on the leader:** Connect to the leader and create a user with replication privileges.
+5.  **Create the replication user and slot on the leader:** Connect to the leader and create a user with replication privileges.
 A replication slot ensures the leader retains WAL logs until the follower has consumed them.
     ```bash
-    docker exec -it leader psql -U postgres -d appdb -c "CREATE USER replicator WITH REPLICATION PASSWORD 'replicatorpass';"
+    docker exec -it --user postgres leader psql -U postgres -d appdb -c "CREATE USER replicator WITH REPLICATION PASSWORD 'replicatorpass';"
-    docker exec -it leader psql -U postgres -d appdb -c "SELECT * FROM pg_create_physical_replication_slot('follower_slot');"
+    docker exec -it --user postgres leader psql -U postgres -d appdb -c "SELECT * FROM pg_create_physical_replication_slot('follower_slot');"
     ```

-4.  **Add replication user to `pg_hba.conf` on the leader:**
+6.  **Add replication user to `pg_hba.conf` on the leader:**
     ```bash
     echo "host replication replicator all md5" | docker exec -i leader tee -a /var/lib/postgresql/data/pg_hba.conf
     docker exec -it --user postgres leader pg_ctl reload
     ```

-5.  **Take a base backup from the leader:** This command stops the follower, clears its data directory, and uses `pg_basebackup` to clone the leader's data.
+7.  **Take a base backup from the leader:** This command stops the follower, clears its data directory, and uses `pg_basebackup` to clone the leader's data.
 This is the standard procedure for initializing a follower.
     ```bash
     docker compose stop follower
     sudo rm -rf ./follower-data/*  # Clear previous data